 Call to Action Areas

 In order to improve conversion rates on a B2B website, you should include “call to action” areas where visitors can further engage with your business.
+These call to action areas should be included on the home page, as well as throughout other areas of your B2B website design.
 For a B2B website, this could include buttons to “request a demo”, “request more information”, or talk with a specialist.
 Inclusion of forms is another great way to improve conversion rates.
 These forms could have visitors enter contact information and any questions they may have regarding your product.
 The more information you are able to collect from a visitor, the more opportunity your B2B business will have for further communication with the individual.
+This will help improve your online customer journey, and help increase sales in the long run through more effective selling practices online.

 Photography and Video